 If you are a resident of Green Tree and are interested in joining the library board (or any other board, committee or commission), please download and fill out a application.
 You can either mail or drop off the application to the Municipal Center Administrative Office or email it to email@example.com.

 Current Library Board

 |Sue V. Giardina||Honorary Member|

 Adaena Tray, MLIS

 Adaena was appointed the Library Director of Green Tree Public Library in 2009.
 Prior to that, she held the position of Assistant Librarian for three years.
 A long-time resident of Western Pennsylvania, Adaena is passionate about serving the residents of Green Tree and beyond.
 She believes that public libraries build communities and transform lives.
 A progressive leader, Adaena strives to integrate innovation into traditional library services.
-She works closely with staff, the board of trustees, Friends of the Library, the borough and the members of the public to carry out the mission of the library.
+She works closely with staff, the board of trustees, the borough and the members of the public to carry out the mission of the library.

 Adaena earned her undergraduate degree in English Writing from Edinboro University of Pennsylvania in 2004 and a Master of Science in Library and Information Science from the University of Pittsburgh in 2005.

 Assistant Library Director